N0SO/moqputils/README.md

 # moqputils
 Collection of tools for processing Missouri QSO Party log files.
-This will replace the csv2cab repository.
+The set has now grown from the single csv2cab utility to an entire suite of utilities that was used to score the 2019 Missouri QSO Party.
+Expanded utilities include: csv2cab - The original CSV to CABRILLO utility.

+   loadlogs - Load logfiles into a MySQL database.
+Log headers
+              are read and recorded in a table, then QSOs from the log are read into a QSOs table.
+This will qllow additional utilities to do things like validate QSOs and generate contest wide stats.

+   qsocheck - Check all QSOs in the MySQL database QSO table
+              for validity.
+Also checks for corrosponding QSO with the other station.
+The QOS will be marked VALID if all QSO checks pass, or the reason the qsochecker thinks i't invalid will be recoreded.
+              Does the date/time match the
+              defined contest period?
+Is the band valid? is the mode valid?
+Callsigns valid? signal report valid for mode?

+   mqpcategory - Utilities to summarize and categorize a single
+                 log or set of logs.

+This suite is python based, it will run on any platform that supports python V3.x (currently using 3.6).

 csv2cab
-Convert the Missouri QSO Party Excel logging form MOQP_log.xls to a Cabrillo file ready for submission.

 The BEARS-STL provide a spreadsheet template useful for logging contacts during the Missouri QSO Party.
 The form may be downloaded from our website: http://w0ma.org/index.php/missouri-qso-party.

-This utility is python based, it will run on any platform that supports python V2.7
+This is the original utility that converts the Missouri QSO Party Excel logging form MOQP_log.xls to a Cabrillo file ready for submission.

 To use this utility:
 1. Download the spreadsheet form from the link above.